AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated the Windows build to compile properly with ``opNav`` flag set to true.
 A ``opencv`` related flag had to be updated.
 - added supoport for Vizard 2.1.6
+- Created a :ref:`prescribedLinearTranslation` dynamics module to profile prescribed linear translation for a secondary rigid body connected to the spacecraft hub.
+This new module deprecates the :ref:`prescribedTrans` module.
+  To simulate the translation, this module must be connected to the :ref:`prescribedMotionStateEffector` dynamics module.

 Version 2.2.1 (Dec.
 22, 2023)
 -----------------------------